Two different approaches

 Swift action – interim changes

-So more people can ride, scoot and walk more places safely sooner, we’ll be trying new ways of doing things - a bit like the new lane on Brooklyn hill, we can change it if we don't get it quite right.
+So more people can ride, scoot and walk more places safely sooner, we’re trying new ways of doing things that we can change it if we don't get it quite right.

 We’ll be using lower-cost and adaptable materials so people can try things out, tell us what they like or would change, and help to design permanent solutions.